 The Funeral Home and The Medical Examiner

-A smooth and cooperative relationship is required between the Medical Examiner’s office and local funeral homes in order that funeral directors can liaise with families, provide prompt information about the examination process, and make arrangements to schedule the collection of the deceased for a funeral or cremation in a timely manner.
+A smooth and cooperative relationship is required between the Medical Examiner’s office and local funeral homes so that funeral directors can liaise with families, provide prompt information about the examination process, and make arrangements to schedule the collection of the deceased for a funeral or cremation promptly.

 Why is a body taken to the Medical Examiner’s Office?

-The Medical Examiner will conduct a series of tests and an examination to assess what the cause of death was.
-In some cases this can be merely an external examination and toxicology, in other cases, an autopsy may be required.
+The Medical Examiner will conduct a series of tests and an examination to assess the cause of death.
+In some cases, this can be merely an external examination and toxicology; in other cases, an autopsy may be required.
 The Medical Examiner may also make observations at the scene of the death to collect data that may help determine the events that may have caused the death.

-So if your loved one died unexpectedly, violently, or without an obvious cause of death the authorities may call in the Medical Examiner and the body may then be taken to the Medical Examiner’s morgue for an examination to be performed.
+So if your loved one died unexpectedly, violently, or without an apparent cause of death, the authorities may call in the Medical Examiner, and the body may then be taken to the Medical Examiner’s morgue for an examination to be performed.
 Medical Response teams and law enforcement officers are required to call in the Medical Examiner if they arrive at the scene of a death where they determine the cause of death to need investigation.

-Funeral directors are also required to conform to certain guidelines about referring death cases to the Medical Examiner if certain circumstances are evident.
-So if a funeral director is called to make a residential collection and feels that the circumstances surrounding the death may not be clearly apparent, he is obligated to call in the Medical Examiner.
+Funeral directors must also follow certain guidelines regarding referring death cases to the Medical Examiner if certain circumstances are evident.
+So, if a funeral director is called to make a residential collection and feels that the circumstances surrounding the death may not be clearly apparent, he is obligated to call the Medical Examiner.

 Will an autopsy be performed if the body is at the Medical Examiners?